Kari is mad as hell! Violence against BIPOC has survived too long. Justice is a human right.

 As I grew older and I went to a pharmacy, all the makeup was for Whites.
 All the hair care was for Whites.
 Flesh-colored band-aids were for Whites.

 The few examples above are all brought out by Peggy McIntosh in her paper "White Privilege: Unpacking the Invisible Knapsack."
-I use them here because it was true of my life.
+I use them here because it was true to my life.
 I did not know that Black people needed different hair-care products.
 I never thought about anyone needing different-toned makeup.
-Flesh-colored band aids were, of course, the color of my flesh.
+Flesh-colored band-aids were, of course, the color of my flesh.

 I was not aware of the many simple privileges I had.
 I call them simple because they were just a fact of life.
 They were not even near my thought horizon.
 They just were.
 But for the recent talk of White privilege, they would still be.